Rain Gutters 101 • Important Facts and Guidelines

 Common Issues with Rain Gutters

-By far the most common gutter issue is the accumulation of debris within the gutter, particularly tree leaves, but also wind-blown soil and sand, gravel (on built-up roofs), and even sticks and animal bones dropped on the roof by birds.
+By far the most common gutter issue is the accumulation of debris within the gutter, particularly tree leaves, but also loose granules from asphalt shingles, wind-blown soil and sand, gravel (on built-up roofs), and even sticks and animal bones dropped on the roof by birds.

 Rain gutters require regular cleaning.
 Without regular cleaning, debris will clog the outlets and impede drainage.
 A clogged gutter means an overflowing gutter, and an overflowing gutter defeats the purpose of having gutters.